コノム konomu's notebook

 Quotative The subordinate clause is a quote.
 It can contain a subject or a topic.
 Rules for choosing between は/が are generally the same as those for the main clause.

 We can usually figure out a subordinate clause’s level of subordination by looking at how it ends.
-The chart below gives common examples of subordinate clauses, as well as their level of subordination and whether that clause is able to contain subject-marking が and topic-marking は.
+The chart below gives common examples of subordinate clauses, their level of subordination, and tells us whether that clause is able to contain descriptive が and topical は.

 Clauses/Phrase Types Examples